NAME

 --anonymous-regex-trace

-location nl.
-Repeat this option to map more that one
+.
+Repeat this option to map more than one

 schema location.
 For example, the following option maps the